patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/DataView/DataView.md

 ```

-## Advanced concepts

-This section contains advanced features related to the `<DataView>` wrapping component and information to better understand how the data view works under the hood.

-### Events context
+## Events context

-The `<DataViewEventsContext>` provides a method of listening to the data view events from the outside of the component.

-In order to give your other UI components access to the shared context, wrap them and your data view with the `<DataViewEventsProvider>`.
+The `<DataViewEventsContext>` component is an advanced feature that enables external listening of data view events.
+In order to share data view context with your other UI components, both your components and your data view should be wrapped with the `<DataViewEventsProvider>`.
+This is demonstrated in the following example.

-### Row click subscription example
+### Row click subscription
-This example illustrates how to set up a layout that listens for row click events and displays detailed information about the selected row in a [drawer component](/components/drawer).
+This example uses the `<DataViewEventsProvider>` to display details about a selected row in a [drawer component](/components/drawer).

 ```js file="./EventsExample.tsx"